 Images to include in a press kit

-Having great image resources can significantly improve your chances of having an article written about your app.
-It is once again about making it as easy as possible for a journalist to cover your app.
+Great image resources can significantly improve your chances of having an article written about your app.
+It is about making it as easy as possible for a journalist to cover your app.

 You should never copy your App Store screenshots to your press kit.
 Because most likely, these are the “fancy” variant with colorful backgrounds and extra text.
 These look great in the App Store but not so on websites.

 Most websites have 16:9 or similar header images for articles.
-If you can provide a suitable one, the journalist doesn't have to create it or reach for stock image.
+If you can provide a suitable one, the journalist doesn't have to create it or reach for a stock image.

 Banners can be straightforward if you are comfortable with graphic design software and want something basic or a big task for fancy banners.